 How long do the leftovers last?

-You can store this recipe in an airtight container in the fridge for up to 5 days.
+You can store this recipe in an airtight container in the refrigerator for up to 5 days.

 What should I do if the soup does not thicken?